jackhmiller/My-DS-Blog/_posts/2021-12-11-Interpolation.md

 Put even more bluntly in a NeurIPS 2017 presentation:
 > Batch Norm is a technique that speeds up gradient descent on deep nets...
 Batch Norm has become a foundational operation for machine learning.
 It works amazingly well. **But we know almost nothing about it.**

 Clearly, this was a somewhat lighthearted talk that didn't put heavy emphasis on nuance.
 The claim that "we know almost nothing" about Batch Norm was probably not meant to be taken literally.
-However, it's been taken both seriously and literally by much of our community as a statement about our then-current (i.e. as of 2017) best scientificc understanding.
+However, it's been taken both seriously and literally by much of our community as a statement about our then-current (i.e. as of 2017) best scientific understanding.
 But it is hard to give a succinct summary of what Batch Norm does, because there are multiple effects going on, and which ones are important in any particular case will depend on the specific task, optimization algorithm, and architecture.

 This example applies to the overall performance of neural networks, where despite their massive size, successful deep artificial neural networks often exhibit a remarkably small difference between training and test performance.
 The lack of a concise and singular explanation for this ability, coupled with a dearth of theoretical study of individual components, has allowed observers to claim that *"deep learning is not as impressive as you think because it’s mere interpolation resulting from glorified curve fitting."*